Our steel building systems adhere to the LEED green building rating system

-As of October 30, 2016 the US Green Build Council (USGBC) will transition from LEED v2009 to LEED v4.
-According to the USGBC, LEED v4 has been developed to reflect a life-cycle assessment (LCA) type approach, which may provide a more comprehensive view regarding the sourcing of materials.
-Additional information on LEED v4 is available at www.usgbc.org
+As of October 30, 2016, the U.S. Green Building Council transitioned from LEED v2009 to LEED v4.
+According to the USGBC, LEED v4 has been developed to reflect a life-cycle assessment-type approach, which may provide a more comprehensive view regarding the sourcing of materials.
+Additional information on LEED v4 is available at www.usgbc.org.

-New Millennium will continue to provide MR4 – Recycled Content and MR-5 Regional Materials information for LEED v2009 projects, as requested.
-Recycled content, regional materials, and environmental product declaration (EPD) information can also be provided to accommodate LEED v4 projects.
-New Millennium continues a deep-rooted commitment to sustainability by primarily using steel sourcing from domestic electric arc furnace (EAF) mills.
+We continue a deep-rooted commitment to sustainability by primarily using steel sourcing from domestic electric arc furnace mills.
 Scrap steel is the primary ingredient for EAF mills, or mini-mills, which is why the steel industry is a leader in recycling and sustainability.